Getting your paperwork organised can feel challenging, but approaching with a positive mindset may make preparing your tax return more bearable.

 You can either lodge a tax return yourself or get a registered tax agent to do it for you.

-If you’re unsure of the Australian tax laws, have a complex tax situation or find paperwork overwhelming, an agent’s expertise may be invaluable.
-They’ll charge you a fee, but it’s tax deductible when you lodge your tax return the following year – and they may just secure you a larger refund than if you do it yourself.
+If you’re unsure of the Australian tax laws, have a complex tax situation or find paperwork overwhelming, a tax agent’s expertise may be invaluable.
+They’ll charge you a fee, but it’s tax deductible when you lodge your tax return the following year.

 If you do choose to lodge your own tax return, it’s quicker to do it online using myTax.
 You’ll need a myGov account first in order to do this.
-A big plus is that if you’re due a refund, you’ll most likely get it in under 12 business days.
+A big plus is that if you’re due a refund, you’ll most likely get it in two weeks.
 A further advantage is that the ATO’s prefill function can help to ensure you don't forget any income.
-And lodging your tax return online is free, too.
+Lodging your tax return online is free.
 You can, of course, still lodge a paper return – though it can take up to 50 business days to receive a refund this way.

 Depending on your income and a few other conditions, you may be eligible for the ATO’s Tax Help program, where trained and accredited community volunteers can help you lodge your return online.